Asashou/notes/03_collections/03_collections.md

         - fencepost analogy, slicing from one fencepost to another, not from one slot to another
         - negative indices also work for slices
         - colon `:` can be used as placeholder for start or stop if you don't want to specify them
     - iterating over sequences
         - `for val in sequence:`
             - when iterating over a sequence using `enumerate()`, you also get the index of each value, which can be useful inside the loop
                 - `for index, val in enumerate(sequence):`
         - list comprehension: handy for doing something repetitive to build up a list in a single line of code
             - `doubledlist = [ 2*val for val in sequence ]`
     - common functions: `min(), max(), sum(), sorted(), tuple(), list()`

+    - exercise:
+        1. create a tuple of length 5
+        2. convert it to a list
+        3. sort the list
+        - what happens if your list contains objects of different data types? can it be sorted?

 - mappings:
     - what if you want to store your values by name, instead of by index?
     - a "mapping" maps keys (names) to values
     - dictionaries
-        - init with `{}` or `dict()`
+        - init with `d = {}` or `d = dict()`
         - add new key:value pairs with `d[key] = value`
-            - what happens if key already exists?
+            - what happens if key already exists? its value is overwritten
+        - access key:value pairs with `d[key]`
+            - what happens if key doesn't exist in d? get a KeyError
+        - remove an existing key:value pair with `del d[key]`
+            - what happens if key doesn't exist in d? get a KeyError
-        - various methods
+        - dictionary methods
+            - `list(d.keys())` returns a list of d's keys
+            - `list(d.values())` returns a list of d's values
+            - `list(d.items())` returns a list tuples of d's `(key, value)` pairs
+            - `d[key].pop()` returns the value of `d[key]` and also removes the key and its val from d
         - iterating over dicts
             - `for key in list(d):`
             - `for key, val in d.items():`
             - `for val in d.values():`
             - dict comprehension:
                 - `doubleddict = { key:2*val for (key, val) in d.items() }`
         - NOTE: order of keys in dict is not preserved! because dict is a mapping, from keys to values, not just a sequence of things, like a tuple or list
     - OrderedDict
         - OrderedDict is a hybrid of mapping and a sequence, preserves key order
         - `from collections import OrderedDict as odict`
+        - init with `od = odict()`
+        - looks a bit different from a `dict` when printed out, but has nearly all the same syntax and methods as a normal `dict`, and always prints out key:value pairs in the order they were added to the odict

 - combining tuples, lists, dicts, any combination is possible, can be nested
     - common ones: list of tuples, dict of lists